Otis Mensah

 Otis Mensah is a British alternative hip-hop and spoken word artist.
 Mensah was the inaugural Poet Laureate of Sheffield.

 Career

-Mensah has described work as a means of challenging dominant models of masculinity, which he claims suppress the discussion of emotions, with negative consequences for mental health.
+Mensah has described their work as a means of challenging dominant models of masculinity, which they claim suppress the discussion of emotions, with negative consequences for mental health.

-As a hip-hop artist, Mensah has performed at the BBC Music Introducing Stage at Glastonbury Festival.
-His lyrics combine playful imagery and unconventional symbolism, often accompanied by boom bap instrumentals.
+As a hip-hop artist, Mensah has performed at the BBC Music Introducing Stage at Glastonbury Festival, XJAZZ, We Out Here, and Fusion Festival.
+Their lyrics combine playful imagery and unconventional symbolism, often accompanied by boom bap instrumentals.

 In November 2018, Magid Magid, the Lord Mayor of Sheffield, appointed Mensah as Poet Laureate of Sheffield.
-Mensah stated that he wishes to use the position to "break down barriers" and change "elitism attached to poetry."
+Mensah stated that they wish to use the position to "break down barriers" and change "elitism attached to poetry."

+In March 2025, Mensah released their debut studio album titled before the noise my cousin with frequent producer and collaborator, the intern.
+The album had guest features from rappers Blu, Speech (of Arrested Development) and Lando Chill.